robweber/trash-panda/README.md

     tag: light_blue
 ```

 Adding a tag can be done when creating either the [Host Type](#host-types) or [Host definition](#host-definitions).
-Host tags are inherited and additive.
+Host level tags are inherited and additive.
 Tags added at the Host Type level are added to any found in the specific host.
 The first host tag is the _primary tag_ for the host.

+At first glance it may seem that there are two ways to organize hosts, types and tags.
+There are subtle differences to each.
+A [Host Type](#host-types) is an inheritance mechanism for quickly templating and creating Host definitions.
+A type is best thought of as a parent template that pushes configuration options down to similar child devices.
+These options are things like icons, groups, and services.
+A [Host Tag](#tags) is a logical grouping of hosts or services for any purpose.
+They could share similar host types, be a part of the same physical area, or separate physical vs virtual devices.
+Host groups are also viewable in dashboards or via the API.

 ## Host Documentation